jangel97/rh-technical-test/README.md

 Tests:
 - Support indicating to the wrap_tests.py more than one test to execute with the respective parameters for such test.

+Docker build and deploy role:
+- The docker_build_and_deploy role will not remove the docker image even if it detects the Dockerfile has changed.
+Even though it could be controlled I prefer the removal of Docker images to be manual and not performed by this automation mechanism.

 *) continuar comentando
 *) README principal, readme roles